SPH Media Trust committee should be given ample time for thorough investigation: Josephine Teo

 She reiterated that MCI expects SMT to be “mindful of its responsibility to maintain the public’s trust in its newsrooms and journalists, and do what is needed to meet its obligations”.

-SPH Media spun off from mainboard-listed company Singapore Press Holdings to become a not-for-profit entity in December 2021.
+SPH Media was spun off from mainboard-listed company Singapore Press Holdings to become a not-for-profit entity in December 2021.

 In 2022, the Government committed to funding SMT by up to $900 million over five years, to preserve local news media in the public interest amid severe disruption in the industry.